Understanding Principal Component Analysis (PCA): Theory

 \end{align}

-The solution is obtained by finding the stopping point (the point at which the differentiated function is zero)
+The solution is obtained by finding the stationary point (the point where the differentiated function becomes 0).

 \begin{align}